Investors in talks to buy stake in Pirelli holding company

-MILAN Industrial and financial investors are in talks to buy a stake in Camfin CAMI.MI, a holding company that controls tyremaker Pirelli PECI.MI, key investor Marco Tronchetti Provera said on Friday.
+MILAN May 17 Industrial and financial investors are in talks to buy a stake in Camfin, a holding company that controls tyremaker Pirelli, key investor Marco Tronchetti Provera said on Friday.

-The Italian businessman controls Pirelli, which has a market value of 4.2 billion euros (3.5 billion pounds), through a complex chain led by his MTP SpA holding vehicle and comprising two other companies, GPI and Milan-listed Camfin.

 The arrival of a new investor would help Camfin repay debt and give the investor a foothold in Pirelli, the world's fifth-largest tyremaker by sales with facilities in five continents.